Chicago Slaughter: Formation of the team

 The original team name was considered to be the "Foxes", until Steve McMichael suggested they should have a name which reflected the working people of Chicago like the meatpackers of the old Chicago Stockyards.
 They play their home games at the Sears Centre in Hoffman Estates, Illinois.
 The team was originally intended to be a part of United Indoor Football, but did not join due to a dispute with the league.

-The team interviewed William "The Refrigerator" Perry and Steve McMichael from the 1985 Chicago Bears Super Bowl XX championship team for the head coaching position.
+The team interviewed McMichael and William "The Refrigerator" Perry from the 1985 Chicago Bears Super Bowl XX championship team for the head coaching position.
 The aim was to appeal to local fans' affinity for McMichael and Perry and to take advantage of McMichael's love of hard-nosed, tough football.
 McMichael accepted the job as head coach, while Perry rejected the offer as Director of Football Operations (citing no desire to relocate back to Chicago).